Polynésie la 1ère: History

 The transition to color took place in the course of the year 1977, at the same time as the first satellite link with Paris.

 The December 31, 1982, the channel took the name of RFO Tahiti following the creation of the national company of programs RFO (French Overseas Radio-Television) by transfer of the activities of FR3 for Overseas.
 Its missions remain unchanged, but the new structure has its own budget that should allow it to move from the role of broadcaster to that of program producer.
 During the following sixteen years, RFO Tahiti gradually acquired quality technical equipment to produce and broadcast more and more regional programs.
 Advertising on the television channel was permitted on February 1, 1984.

 In March 1988, the channel was broadcast by satellite to reach all French Polynesia, and in May, a second radio channel called RFO 2, was launched while the first television channel was renamed RFO 1.

 On December 26, 1994, RFO 1 saw its monopoly crumble and faced competition from Canal+ Polynesia, which was setting up in French Polynesia, followed on February 14, 1995 by the bouquet of private and pay programs Téléfenua, and then by the French Polynesia government chain Tahiti Nui TV on June 29, 2000.

-RFO changed premises and moved to its new headquarters to Pāmata'i, Fa'a'ā in June 1997.
+RFO changed premises and moved to its new headquarters to Pāmata'i, Faʻaʻā in June 1997.

 On February 1, 1999, RFO 1 became Télé Polynesie, following the transformation of RFO into France Overseas Network.

 At the end of 2000, by decision of the trusteeship, RFO lost the broadcasting rights of TF1 sports broadcasters, in favor of Tahiti Nui TV.

 While it was possible for all Polynesians to receive TV channels New Caledonia, TV Wallis and Futuna, Tempo Caledonia and France O thanks to the satellite Intelsat 701 and RFO since 2003, Télé Polynesia and France Télévisions decided to encrypt Télé Nouvelle Caledonia and Wallis and Futuna TV on the territory of French Polynesia from June 1, 2010.